bismuthlang/bismuth-docs/src/Introduction.md

 ## About this Guide

-This document provides an introduction to Bismuth including: FIXME----DO THIS!
+This document provides an introduction to Bismuth from how to get started with it to some basic documentation about it.

-## About FIXME

-Bismuth is a programming language created by [Alex Friedman](https://ahfriedman.com) based on the theory described in Alex's undergraudate capstone project and master's thesis.